The Best Museums in San Diego Right Now

 Barona Indian Reservation

 The Barona Cultural Center & Museum is dedicated to preserving the Native American culture and history of San Diego County.
-The county’s only museum on an Indian reservation houses more than 3,000 various artifacts, along with listening nooks, photographs, and archives that inform the compelling stories of the Kumeyaay tribes.
-With some objects dating back 10,000 years, the exhibits demonstrate the creativity and proficiency of North America’s first inhabitants.
-In addition, the museum’s library houses over 1,000 books, including rare and out-of-print editions, an extensive archive of photos, and historical documents to help visitors discover more about how Indigenous groups lived.
-The newest exhibit, and one of the most important in the museum’s history is Nya’waap Illyuw Uuchyuwp—Our Way of Knowing, a short film documenting the Creation Story of the Kumeyaay People.
-Traditionally, the Kumeyaay people would gather in the fall for special ceremonies and, over four days and nights, young people would listen to oral histories of the Creation Story and learn the ways of their ancestors.
-The Barona Cultural Center & Museum is open Tuesday through Friday from noon to 5 pm and Saturday from 10 am to 4 pm.
+The county’s only museum on an Indian reservation, it houses more than 3,000 various artifacts, along with listening nooks, photographs and archives that inform the compelling stories of the Kumeyaay tribes.
+With some objects dating back more than 10,000 years, the creativity and proficiency of North America’s first inhabitants are on full display.
+In addition, the museum’s library houses over 1,000 books—including rare and out-of-print editions—an extensive archive of photos and historical documents to help visitors discover how Indigenous groups lived.
+The newest exhibit, Peyii ‘Enyeway ‘Esekáayches: We Are Still Here! examines the historic erasure of indigenous cultures through forced assimilation and genocide.
+A Visit From Old Friends: From the Vaults of the San Diego Museum of Man is a collaborative exhibit that displays beautiful Kumeyaay/Diegueño artifacts on loan to Barona from the San Diego Museum of Man.
+Many of the pieces have rarely been seen and have never been on exhibit before.
+The Barona Cultural Center & Museum is open Thursday and Friday from noon-5 pm and Saturday from 10 am-4 pm.

 Explore San Diego’s long maritime history with a visit to the Maritime Museum of San Diego, the largest preserved collection of historic ships in the U.S. You’ll see steam-powered boats, submarines, a refurbished, historically-accurate replica of Juan Rodríguez Cabrillo’s ship, San Salvador, and the majestic Star of India.
 On-the-water adventures include the 90-minute interactive BOARDED!
-A New Pirate Adventure; Swift Boat Naval History Tour; and a Tall Ship Adventure Aboard Californian, a Gold Rush era revenue cutter and the Official Tall Ship of the State of California.
-On-board exhibits deliver as well, with Sea Monsters: Delving Into The Deep Myth, a Model Gallery, and To The Brink Of War, a chilling depiction of the tense undersea story within the Cuban Missile Crisis of October 1962, plus a half-dozen other permanent and rotating exhibits.
-The Maritime Museum is open daily from 10 am to 5 pm, last ticket sold and entry at 4 pm.
+A New Pirate Adventure, plus Swift Boat Naval History Tour.
+It also includes San Salvador Sailing Adventure plus a Tall Ship Adventure Aboard Californian (a Gold Rush-era revenue cutter) and the Official Tall Ship of the State of California.
+On-board exhibits deliver as well, with Sea Monsters: Delving Into The Deep Myth, a Model Gallery and To The Brink Of War, a chilling depiction of the tense undersea story within the Cuban missile crisis of October 1962, plus a half-dozen other permanent and rotating exhibits.
+The Maritime Museum is open daily from 10am to 5pm, last ticket sold and entry at 4pm.